strapi/documentation/docusaurus/docs/dev-docs/typescript.md

 aren't overwritten when the types are regenerated) and remove the `declare module '@strapi/types'` on the bottom of the file.

 :::warning
-Even though `@strapi/types` is exposed to the user, it's for internal use only.
-The intentionally exposed types for user usage are in `@strapi/strapi`, and we strongly encourage users to use them.
+Types should only be imported from `@strapi/strapi` to avoid breaking changes.
+The types in `@strapi/types` is for internal use only and is subject to change without notice.
 :::

 ## Develop a plugin using TypeScript